-Programme modules within the online MA in Media and Communications - Global Media are delivered by London College of Contemporary Arts (LCCA) and in cooperation with the International Telematic University UNINETTUNO.
+Programme modules within the online MA in Media and Communications are delivered by London College of Contemporary Arts (LCCA) and in cooperation with the International Telematic University UNINETTUNO.
 This ensures that you will benefit from the industry insight and professional expertise of tutors from two respected academic institutions as you study towards your postgraduate degree.

 The following modules are delivered by the International Telematic University UNINETTUNO:

 - Media and religion: Pope Francis' model of communication (20 credits)

 - Media ethics in professional journalism (20 credits)

 The following modules are delivered by London College of Contemporary Arts: